What is the full form of NATO?

 Structure and Membership

 The NATO headquarters are in Brussels, Belgium.
 The North Atlantic Council (NAC) is the organization’s decision-making body.
 It is made up of delegates from each member country and acts as the primary venue for consultation and decision-making.
 NATO’s membership has expanded dramatically since its foundation, from 12 original members to 30 countries from North America and Europe today.
-Shared democratic values, a commitment to democratic civil-military relations, and the ability to contribute to the alliance’s collective defence are all required for membership.
+Shared democratic values, a commitment to democratic civil-military relations, and the ability to contribute to the alliance’s collective defense are all required for membership.

 Also Read: What is the full form of CDMA?